Skip to content

 Solution

-Every interaction persists to database.
+Important interactions persist to the database.
 Decision engines check history before acting.

 Real Example